-This patient is apparently negative for copy number variants (CNVs) within the genomic regions of this test.
+This patient is apparently negative for copy number variants (CNVs) within the genomic regions encompassing the genes of this panel.

 These results should be interpreted in context of clinical findings, family history and other laboratory data.
 All genetic tests have limitations.
-See limitations and other information for this test on the following page(s).
+Please see limitations and other information for this test on the following pages.